False confession: Stefan Kiszko (1976)

 Stefan Kiszko was convicted of murder in 1976, in what was later described as "one of Britain's most notorious miscarriages of justice".
-One of the main pieces of prosecution evidence was a confession Kiszko made after three days of police questioning.
-After almost 16 years in prison, Kiszko was exonerated in 1992.
+Kiszko had no previous legal problems and was described by neighbours as gentle and softly spoken.
+Although he was in stable employment as a tax office clerk, he had a life-long medical condition and an intellectual disability, and was assessed as having a social-emotional age equivalent to that of a 12-year-old.
+The principal evidence against Kiszko was his confession, made after three days of police questioning, without access to legal advice or, as he repeatedly requested, to his mother, his sole remaining family member.
 When asked why he had confessed to a crime he did not commit, Kiszko replied, "I started to tell these lies and they seemed to please them and the pressure was off as far as I was concerned.
 I thought if I admitted what I did to the police they would check out what I had said, find it untrue and would then let me go".